Controller for Gear VR

 You can get up to 40 hours of gaming from two good AA batteries.
 The SteelSeries Stratus comes with two batteries included so you’ll be ready to game right out of the box.
 Among the standard controls, which feature the X, Y, B, and A buttons, two joysticks, and a directional pad, you also get home and back buttons.

 The shoulder buttons are easy to press and very quiet compared to other controllers.
 Also, given the reliable Bluetooth connection, they should for the most part be lag-free.
-Another major selling point is the 10.2 oz. weight of the controller, which makes for an effort-free gaming experience.
+Another major selling point is the 10.2 oz. weight of the

 - Android and VR ready